 Minimally invasive options

 Choosing to undergo traditional open neck or back surgery is never an easy decision, specifically relating to the lower success rates and longer recovery times.
-Laser Spine Institute offers patients suffering from stenosis an alternative endoscopic procedure known as a laminotomy.
+Laser Spine Institute offers patients suffering from stenosis an alternative minimally invasive procedure known as a laminotomy.
 During the laminotomy, the surgeon will use a series of tubes to dilate the muscle and reach the lamina, significantly lowering the risk and increasing effectiveness.
 The surgeon will create a working window within the lamina in order to remove any bone or disc material pressing again the spinal canal.